JanBlanke/N_application/README.md

 # N_application
-Scripts for the paper "Simulating the effect of nitrogen application and climate change on agro-ecosystem services in Europe"
+R scripts for the manuscript "The impact of changes in land use intensity and climate on balances of crop yield and nitrogen leaching".